 The best way to prevent having to deal with a cold, the flu, or allergies during the jolliest time of the year is to prevent them from coming on in the first place.
 It’s also a good idea to have an arsenal of natural remedies up your sleeve that you can turn to when signs of any sickness or allergic reaction start to appear.
 Thankfully, nature has some pretty tasty foods that can help us all do just that.
 Certain foods contain just the right vitamins, minerals, or macro-nutrients that our bodies need to feel their best.
 Here are some of the best:

 1. Sweet Potatoes

 Like spinach, kale is a go-to food for just about anything, including the flu, cold, cough, and even allergies.
 This leafy green improves the body’s defense mechanism and aids in strengthening.
-Kale is also a great source of magnesium (just like spinach) which will help combat fatigue, irregularity and moodiness that can all come when you’re not feeling well.
-The Vitamin C will help booster up immunity and the Vitamin A will provide even more healing benefits.
+Kale is also a great source of magnesium (just like spinach) which will help combat fatigue, irregularity, and moodiness that can all come when you’re not feeling well.
+Vitamin C will help boost immunity and Vitamin A will provide even more healing benefits.
 Add it anywhere you can think of!
 How about a warming kale and dill soup with rice for something cozy?

 5. Green Tea

 Green tea has so many healing benefits, starting with the way it lowers inflammation in the body and boosts immune function.
 When drunk warm, the beverage also helps clear out excess mucus, soothes a sore throat, and aids in overall cleansing.
 Green tea is also a great source of the amino acid L-theanine, which helps lower stress both mentally and physically.
 Aim to get three to four cups (decaf also works) of plain green tea in your day when you’re not feeling well.
 Add a squeeze of lemon for extra Vitamin C, flavor, and cleansing benefits.
 Also, add some herbal teas to your routine for even more healing benefits.